-In Year 11 and 12, students will have two broad pathways available to them:

-University Entry Further Learning Pathway work Readiness and Further Training Pathway Students who wish to move from school to university to acquire degree level or higher qualification(s) are advised to select a pattern of study that makes them eligible for university via an ATAR (Australian Tertiary Admission Rank) score at the end of their senior phase of school.
+Students who wish to move from school to university to acquire degree level or higher qualification(s) are advised to select a pattern of study that makes them eligible for university via an ATAR (Australian Tertiary Admission Rank) score at the end of their senior phase of school.

+Students would study according to this pattern:

+- A minimum of 5 General subjects

+- The 6th subject may be:

+- a) another General Subject

+- b) an Applied subject (Applied Subjects will not be weighted as highly as General Subjects in their contribution to the ATAR score.)

+- c) a Certificate Course (Only Cert III or IV Courses will contribute to an ATAR score, and they will not be weighted as highly as General Subjects in their contribution.)

+Please note:

+- 1. It is also possible to gain an ATAR score with 4 General subjects and an Applied or Certificate III or IV course; however, this is unlikely to achieve as high an ATAR score. - There are additional ways for a student to enter some university courses and these are university specific.
+These will be explained to students in information sessions.

+Work Readiness and Further Training Pathway

 Students who are seeking to move to work or an apprenticeship and further training (through TAFE or other providers) after school are advised to select a study pattern with embedded work readiness skills to best equip them for this pathway.

 (NOTE: Further training may make students eligible to study at university at a future time upon successful completion of that training.)

-Students would study according to this pattern: Students would study according to this pattern: A minimum of 5 General subjects The 6th subject may be another General Subject OR A Traineeship with embedded training in the area of interest and a selection of other courses so the total study pattern comes to an equivalent of 6 subjects. • The 6 th subject may be an Applied subject (Applied Subjects will not be weighted as highly as General Subjects in their contribution to the ATAR score.)
-Participation at the Trade Training Centre or enrolled in other full day programs and a selection of other courses so the total study pattern comes to an equivalent of 6 subjects.
-The 6th subject may be a Certificate Course (only Cert III or IV Courses will contribute to an ATAR score and they will not be weighted as highly as General Subjects in their contribution.)
-Any combination of Certificate, Applied and General subjects so that the total study pattern comes to an equivalent of 6 courses.
-Please note: Please note: It is also possible to gain an ATAR score with 4 General subjects and an Applied or Certificate III or IV course; however, this is unlikely to achieve as high an ATAR score.
-There are additional ways for a student to enter some university courses and these are university specific.
-These will be explained to students in As this is a very individual and flexible pattern of study, career guidance and advice on subject selection will be provided to each student according to their specific needs and aspirations within these broad guidelines.
+Students would study according to this pattern:

+- A Traineeship with embedded training and a selection of other courses so the total study pattern comes to an equivalent of 6 subjects. - Participation at the Trade Training Centre or enrolled in other full day programs and a selection of other courses so the total study pattern comes to an equivalent of 6 subjects. - Any combination of Certificate, Applied and General subjects so that the total study pattern comes to an equivalent of 6 courses.

+Please note:

+As this is a very individual and flexible pattern of study, career guidance and advice on subject selection will be provided to each student according to their specific needs and aspirations within these broad guidelines.

 In either pathway, students are required to study a Religion, English and Mathematics subject along with three other subjects according to one of the above patterns of study.
-Keep this in mind when selecting subjects for Year 10; as this forms an integral preparation for continued study in the Senior Phase of Learning.
+Keep this in mind when selecting subjects for Year 10, as this forms an integral preparation for continued study in the Senior Phase of Learning.